arvinzarei/samplesite/README.md

-# Creating a website template using html, css, php, etc.
+# Creating a Cms website template using html, css, php, etc.